Pierre Taki

-Masanori Taki (瀧 正則, Taki Masanori), better known by his stage name Pierre Taki (ピエール瀧, Piēru Taki), is the front man for Japanese synthpop group Denki Groove, which consists of himself and Takkyu Ishino.
+Masanori Taki (瀧 正則, Taki Masanori), better known by his stage name Pierre Taki (ピエール瀧, Piēru Taki), is a Japanese musician and actor.
+He is the front man for synthpop group Denki Groove, which consists of himself and Takkyu Ishino.
 As of 2001 he was involved in an exhibit called Prince Tongha with Hideyuki Tanaka in New York City.
 He also frequently appears as an actor in film and on television.